Multi-trades Study Programme

-Being skilled in multiple trades will allow you to quote for more jobs, and earn more money once you are qualified.
+Being skilled in multiple trades will open your job options, allow you to quote for more jobs, and earn more money once you are qualified.
 You’ll have the opportunity to visit construction sites and attend trade expos to network and trial new equipment.

 What level am I?

 The level you currently are will depend on the qualifications and skills that you have achieved and developed prior to applying for the multi-trades study programme.
-The multi-trades study programme is suitable for those at level 1- level 2 students to enable individuals to gain an interest in multiple areas before progressing into one specific trade for a level 2 or 3 qualification or apprenticeship.
+The Multi-Trades study programme is suitable for those at level 1-level 2 students to enable individuals to gain an interest in multiple areas before progressing into one specific trade for a level 2 or level 3 apprenticeship or qualification.
 Find out what level you are on our chart here.

 How is English and maths involved?